Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 In case of non-fulfillment of the obligation, this action is recognized as a violation and the judge will issue an order according to the international trade laws.
 * * High sensitivity conditions were applied to the project.
   * The file has been closed and sent to the guarantee unit for payment.
+  * The documents of the case were reviewed by the judge.
+This time limit was issued by the judicial operator.
+The guarantee unit was given an official notice to fulfill the obligation.
 #